ursuscamp/ursuscamp.github.io/drafts/credit-ecash-and-check-template-verify.md

 * Flexible liquidity, including __easy__ inbound liquidity.
 * Send and receive privacy are superior to normal Lightning channel payments.

 Even if the channel takes years to unroll, you get all of the benefits of batched channels with far less liquidity headaches.
+If cold channels are one way as some have said, then once a channel in a CTV leaf is spent, it is done and cannot be used anymore without cut-through.
+An ecash account has no such limitations!
+As long as the liquidity is confirmed, it can be used forever without channel updates.

 While complicated and featureful off-chain Lightning channel protocols may offer _slightly_ better trust assumptions, the flexibility of the concept is exciting enough to keep me interested in further research.

+Of course, this post doesn't even begin to explore the benefits you might get from credit ecash mixed with covenant pools.
+Perhaps another day.

 ## Sources